![]() |

 Do not fall into the "One Truth Above All Else" trap.
 If you strive to maximize stakeholder ROI you will quickly realize that the desire to ascertain the "one truth" proves to be little more than busy work in practice used to justify the data bureaucracy within your organization.

 Your organizational structure is what enables you to implement your business processes, and the two must be aligned if your organization is to succeed.
 Most people think of organization modeling as the creation of an organization chart, which depicts the reporting structure of your senior executives.
-That's important information, but it's just a start.
-A true organization model describes your organizational units (teams, groups, divisions, and so on), the primary positions, the senior people, the roles and responsibilities that the people and organizational units fulfill, and the relationships (potentially including both reporting and flow of control) between them all.
+That’s important information, but it’s just a start.
+A true organization model describes your organizational units (teams, groups, divisions, and so on), the primary positions, the senior people, the roles and responsibilities that the people and organizational units fulfill, and the relationships (potentially including both reporting and

 It isn't sufficient to simply create enterprise business models and give them to your project teams because they probably will simply ignore the models.
 I've worked on development projects in several organizations where I discovered that many times an enterprise business model is available but that the teams never think to take advantage of them, if they even know they exist.
 Successful enterprise business modelers communicate their work to development teams and are willing to support the teams in taking advantage of the enterprise business models.
 The strategies of the agile community, particularly around improved communication and collaboration, are absolutely critical to your success at enterprise business modeling.